meiyushuku/php/README.md

 # youtube-mirror

-<a href="https://github.com/meiyushuku/youtube-dl-assistant" target="_blank">A database front-end be used with youtube-dl-assistant</a>
+A database front-end be used with <a href="https://github.com/meiyushuku/youtube-dl-assistant" target="_blank">youtube-dl-assistant</a>.